SethRobinson/taskun/README.md

 <img src="images/taskun.jpg" alt="TASkun Project" width="600">

-A Raspberry Pi-based system based on the [TASBot replay device](https://github.com/tewtal/tasbot) but with added OLED display, joystick navigation and some other misc changes.
+A Raspberry Pi-based system based on tewtal's [TAS console replay device](https://github.com/tewtal/tasbot) but with added OLED display, joystick navigation and some other misc changes.

 This was just a quick little thing I made for a meetup, I don't recommend anybody work from the code, but I like to put stuff online so here we go.